Heckatt/Heckatt/README.md

 - 👋 Hi, I’m @Heckat
 - 👀 I’m interested in charting
 - 💞️ I’m looking to collaborate on fnf mods
-- you can dm on discord Heckat#8981
+- you can dm on discord : Heckatt